makinacorpus/php-query-builder/docs/content/introduction/getting-started.md

 run throught the converter and be converted to values that the SQL server understands.

-See [the datatype matrix](../query/datatype) for supported data types conversions.
+See [the value converter documentation](../converter/converter) for supported data types conversions.
 :::

 ## Doctrine DBAL setup